ligurio/awesome-ttygames/README.md

 ### [wallyplus](ftp://ftp.ibiblio.org/pub/linux/games/strategy/wallyplus-0.1.2.tar.gz)

-A game for playing go.
+is a game for playing Go.

 ### [Wander](https://github.com/shmup/wander)

-Wander was probably the first computer game that is recognisable as what came to be known as a “text adventure”.
+is probably the first computer game that is recognisable as what came to be known as a “text adventure”.

 **Play**: ```https://s3.amazonaws.com/wander1974/wander.html```